maxcnunes/maxcnunes.github.io/_posts/2014-09-28-javascript-double-not-operator.md

 var xIsEmpty = !!x;
 ```

 Actually `!!` is not a operator it is only the `!` operator twice.
-The first `!` will cast cast to boolean inverting the result.
+The first `!` will cast to boolean inverting the result.
 Then the second `!` will invert again the value so it is the expected boolean value.

 ```js
 var x = 0;        // falsy